FREE SHIPPING OVER $49

 Unlike female cats, male cats have:

-Basically, it’s a case of biology being unfair to the boys, however, this doesn’t mean that female cats are in the clear!
+Basically, it’s a case of biology being unfair to the boys; however, this doesn’t mean that female cats are in the clear!
+Female cats remain susceptible to urinary tract infections in cats, which often present with similar symptoms.
 Make sure you keep an eye out for the following signs for both!
 (Cat Specialist Services)

 Signs of a Urinary Blockage in Cats

-• Straining in the litter tray with little or no urine passed
+• Straining in the litter tray with only a few drops or no urine passed (a defining symptom and a medical emergency)

 • Blood in the urine

+Other symptoms may include straining, producing only a few drops of urine, and signs of severe pain.
 If you ever see these signs, get your cat to the vet immediately.
-A urinary blockage can be fatal if not treated quickly.
-(Forest Hill Vet)
+A urinary blockage is a medical emergency and can be fatal if not treated quickly.
+A physical examination by a veterinarian, including palpation of the abdomen and bladder, is crucial for diagnosing urinary blockages.

 Preventing Urinary Blockages in Cats